 Millipedes, wingless insects and worms were among the other organisms making a living on land by then, but no backboned animals had yet evolved out of the oceans.
 “That world was a very strange place,” Boyce said.

 Although vascular plants had established themselves on land 40 million years before the appearance of Prototaxites, the tallest among them stood no more than a couple feet high.
 By the end of the Devonian, approximately 345 million years ago, large trees, ferns, seeds, leaves and roots had all evolved.
 “They’re all there.
 They just exploded over this one time period,” Boyce said.

-Canadian paleontologist Charles Dawson published the first research on Prototaxites in 1859, based on specimens found along the shores of Gaspé Bay in Quebec, Canada.
+Canadian paleontologist John William Dawson published the first research on Prototaxites in 1859, based on specimens found along the shores of Gaspé Bay in Quebec, Canada.
 Hueber pored through Dawson’s field notebooks, written “in a completely illegible scrawl,” Hotton said.

 “Fran spent months deciphering them for clues about the localities where specimens had been collected, how Dawson interpreted them and other information that helped understand this humongous fungus,” she said.

 Hueber also traveled to Canada, Australia and Saudi Arabia to collect specimens.
 He tediously sliced them into hundreds of thin sections and made thousands of images taken through microscopes to determine the organism’s identity.

 Now Boyce, Hotton and their colleagues have produced independent evidence that supports Hueber’s case.
 The team did so by analyzing two varieties—isotopes—of carbon contained in Prototaxites and the plants that lived in the same environment approximately 400 million years ago.